Noisy intermediate-scale quantum simulation of the one-dimensional wave equation: Discussion

 Since an analytic solution to the PDE of this form exists, these circuits serve as an ideal benchmark to test the viability of quantum computers for simulating PDEs by comparing their output with the known solution.
 Additionally, our algorithm would be appropriate as an application in the framework of application-oriented performance benchmarking \cite{lubinski2023applicationoriented}, where the performance of quantum computing hardware for various system sizes, evolution times and different initial waveforms could be tested.
+Although we focus on one-dimensional grids, expanding to higher-dimensional grids is of notable interest.
+However, because the square-root of the Laplacian is not separable in higher dimensions, further approximations can be made to realize separability.
+One potential avenue is to utilize the ``alpha max plus beta min'' algorithm~\cite{abdulsatar2021asic} which makes an accurate approximation to the square-root of the higher-dimensional Laplacian via a linear combination of the arguments.
+Once this separation has been achieved, we can implement the smoothness approximation in each dimension.
 We hope that the work given in this paper bridges the gap between the theoretical and practical uses of quantum devices, while exploring hardware implementations of PDE solvers.

+\acknowledgements We are grateful to Marcello Benedetti, Eric Brunner and Yuta Kikuchi for valuable feedback on the article.